awlondon/SWED-AI-RQIE-O-HI-E-H/CONTRIBUTING.md

 - Provide a clear summary and list of changes.
 - Cite sources for all factual claims using the format described in `research/`.
 - Engage respectfully during code reviews and address feedback promptly.
+- Follow the [style guide](docs/STYLE.md) for citation format and narrative structure.

 ## Working Tree Hygiene
 - Keep your working tree clean: commit related changes and remove generated or temporary files.